 (2) Exceptions to Tendering Fees.
 Fees and mileage need not be tendered when the subpoena commands attendance at a trial or hearing or is issued on behalf of the State of Arizona or any of its officers or agencies.

-(3) Service on Other Parties.
+(3) Notice to, and Service on Other Parties.
 A copy of every subpoena and any proof of service must be served on every other party in accordance with Rule 5(c).
+If the subpoena commands the production of documents, electronically stored information, or tangible things, or the inspection of premises before trial, a notice and a copy of the subpoena must be served on each party at least 5 days before it is served on the person to whom it is directed.

 (4) Service Within the State.
 A subpoena may be served anywhere within the state.